ytatus94/Same_Sign_3Leptons/README.md

 3. Use the flat ntuple to make TSelector: AnaNtupSelector.h and AnaNtupSelector.cxx
 4. Copy the codes from SS_v12 and make some modification in order to run v16 ntuple.
 Such as adding some variables in Lepton.h and Jet.h and correct the Fill_and_Set.cxx and the FillXXXX functions in MySelector.h and MySelector.cxx

+v01:
+Copy everything  from Lxplus to local and then commit to GitHub.